Computational Materials Group

-Welcome to the Wang Group!
+Welcome to the Computational Materials Group!

 We are an interdisciplinary research group in the Department of Electrical and Computer Engineering at SUNY Binghamton.
 We are also affiliated with the Materials Science and Engineering Program.